Mindo-Joseph/ShooterGame/README.md

   <h2 align="center">Project: Shooter Game </h2>

   <p align="center">
-    This project is part of the Microverse curriculum in Javascript module!
+    This project is part of the Microverse curriculum in JavaScript module!
   </p>
 </p>